 Check 3.
 Check all door seals that they are properly seated and aligned properly from top to bottom of all doors and frames.

-It is imperative to water test each repair before beginning the next, since one leak could have multiple paths the water follows, giving the appearance of multiple leaks.
-This is because water always the path of least resistance, meaning, it will take the easiest route to flow downward.
+It is imperative to water test each repair before beginning the next since one leak could have multiple paths the water follows, giving the appearance of multiple leaks.
+This is because water is always the path of least resistance, meaning, it will take the easiest route to flow downward.